Reviews

 Final Verdict

-This is Koontz firing on all cylinders.
+This is one of the stronger recent Koontz novels for me.
 If some books feel like demo builds, this one is a full release with polished features, deep lore, and plenty of chilling Easter eggs.

 Recommended for: Fans of Koontz’s darker sci-fi thrillers; readers who love island settings with eerie undertones; anyone craving a fast-paced but thoughtful suspense ride.

 Rating: 5 out of 5.
-One of his best in recent years, and a must-read.
+One of his best in recent years, at least for the kind of Koontz story I keep coming back for.

 Attribution: Written with help of ChatGPT 5.